-2.5.4 Clinical Classification Codes (OPCCC1X-OPCCC4X)
+2.5.4 Clinical Classification Codes

-Information on household-reported medical conditions (ICD-10-CM condition codes) and aggregated clinically meaningful categories (OPCCC1X-OPCCC4X) generated using Clinical Classification Software associated with each outpatient visit are not provided on this file.
-The 2016 Medical Conditions public use file (PUF) is the first time ICD10 codes are provided on MEPS public use files.
+Information on household-reported medical conditions (ICD-10-CM condition codes) and aggregated clinically meaningful categories generated using Clinical Classification Software associated with each outpatient visit are not provided on this file.
+The 2016 Medical Conditions public use file (PUF) was the first time ICD10 codes were provided on MEPS public use files.
 As a consequence of the adoption of the new condition classification system, the ICD-10 mapping to CCS codes is still under review and a final mapping is not available at the time of this file release.
 Users can visit the Healthcare Cost and Utilization Project (HCUP) website for more information.

-2.5.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF16, FFTOT17)
+2.5.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF17, FFTOT18)